-It is obvious government cannot resolve the issue of gun control; therefore, the people must take responsibility to solve the problem.
+It is obvious government cannot resolve the issue of gun control for all citizens; therefore, the people must take responsibility to solve the problem.
 The Washington Post reported 169 mass shooters between Aug.
 1, 1966 and August 5th inclusive of the Dayton and El Paso mass shootings.

 “Some of these mass shooters were known to have violent tendencies or criminal pasts.
 Others seemed largely fine until they attacked.
 All but three were male.
 The vast majority were between the ages of 20 and 49.
 More than half — 95 of them — died at or near the scene of the shooting, often by killing themselves.
 1,196 killed.
 The people who were killed came from nearly every imaginable race, religion and socioeconomic background.
 Their ages range from the unborn to the elderly; 190 were children and teenagers.
 In addition, thousands of survivors were left with devastating injuries, shattered families and psychological scars.”The Washington Post, 4 August 2019